King George V-class battleship (1939): Design and description

-In October 1935, the decision was made to use 14-inch guns.
-At the time, the United Kingdom was negotiating for a continuation of the Naval Treaties with the other parties of the London Treaty.
-The British Government favoured a reduction in the maximum calibre of battleship gun to 14 inches and in early October, the government learned that the United States would support this position if the Japanese could also be persuaded to do so.
-Since the large naval guns needed to be ordered by the end of the year, the British Admiralty decided on 14-inch guns for the King George V class.
-The Second London Naval Treaty, a result of the Second London Naval Conference begun in December 1935, was signed in March 1936 by the United States, France and Britain and this set a main battery of 14-inch naval guns as the limit.
+In October 1935, the decision was made to use 14-inch (356 mm) guns.
+The United Kingdom was negotiating for a continuation of the Naval Treaties with the other parties of the London Treaty.
+The British Government favoured a reduction in the maximum calibre of battleship gun to 14-inch (356 mm) and in early October, the government learned that the United States would support this position if the Japanese could also be persuaded to do so.
+Since the large naval guns needed to be ordered by the end of the year, the British Admiralty decided on these guns for the King George V class.
+The Second London Naval Treaty, a result of the Second London Naval Conference begun in December 1935, was signed in March 1936 by the United States, France and Britain and this set a main battery of 14-inch (356 mm) naval guns as the limit.